PaddlePaddle/PaddleDetection/configs/picodet/README.md

-# PicoDet
+# PP-PicoDet

 ![](../../docs/images/picedet_demo.jpeg)
 ## Introduction

-We developed a series of lightweight models, which named `PicoDet`.
+We developed a series of lightweight models, which named `PP-PicoDet`.
 Because of its excellent performance, it is very suitable for deployment on mobile or CPU.

 - 🌟 Higher mAP: the **first** object detectors that surpass mAP(0.5:0.95) **30+** within 1M parameters when the input size is 416.
-- 🚀 Faster latency: 129FPS on mobile ARM CPU.
+- 🚀 Faster latency: 150FPS on mobile ARM CPU.
 - 😊 Deploy friendly: support PaddleLite/MNN/NCNN/OpenVINO and provide C++/Python/Android implementation.
 - 😍 Advanced algorithm: use the most advanced algorithms and innovate, such as ESNet, CSP-PAN, SimOTA with VFL, etc.